Nickdev8/MetaSDkVr/README.md

+# this project is a very pre alpha demo with what i have been working on

 # VR Multiplayer Project

 This project is a prototype for a **local co-op VR multiplayer experience** for the Oculus Quest 2.
 It enables multiple users to interact in the same virtual space with synchronized positions and movements.
 The prototype includes a networking and the Meta XR Sdk.